Complete Guide to Pork Lard

 A Complete Guide to Pork Lard

 There are 3 varieties of lard sourced from a pig.
 They’re all wonderful and I tend to use them each in different ways.
-Two of them are rendered exactly the same way, which we’ll dive deep into tomorrow (click here to read that).
+Two of them are rendered exactly the same way, which we’ll dive deep into in our next article (click here for the Complete Guide to Rendering Lard).
 The other one doesn’t need any rendering at all, just a little rinsing and proper storage, read on for more about that.

 This is the think strip of fat that lies just under the skin and covers a pig’s back.
 The thickest, best portion of this lies above the pork loin, but it extends to over the shoulder (or Boston Butt) area of the pig as well.
 Often a butcher will provide this fat as a large slab, with the skin still attached.